Ojai, California: Cannabis

-Culture
+Arts and culture

 Ojai's culture is heavily focused on ecology, health and organic agriculture, NIMBYism, walking/hiking, spirituality, music and local art.
 Weekends may include exhibiting classic cars or motorcycle clubs touring the area.
-On July 8, 1999, former Apollo astronaut Pete Conrad, one of the twelve men who walked on the moon, died of injuries suffered from a motorcycle accident in Ojai.
+On July 8, 1999, former Apollo astronaut Pete Conrad, one of the twelve men who walked on the Moon, died of injuries suffered from a motorcycle accident in Ojai.

 The Ojai Music Festival (founded in 1947) is an annual festival of performances by some of the world's top musicians and composers, and occurs on the first weekend after Memorial Day.
 Notable appearances include Igor Stravinsky, Aaron Copland, Esa-Pekka Salonen and Pierre Boulez, who was festival director in 2003.
 The outdoor bookshop Bart's Books, subject of news programs and documentaries, has been in Ojai since 1964.
 Ojai is home to the annual Ojai Playwrights Conference, a two-week playwrights festival that brings professional writers and actors from across the country to Ojai.
 The community is served by the Ojai Valley News, a weekly newspaper, the Ojai Valley Guide (formerly the Ojai Valley Visitors Guide) and the Ojai Quarterly, magazines published every three months.

 In early June, often coinciding with the Music Festival, the Ojai Wine Festival is held at Lake Casitas.
 Over 3,000 wine lovers sample the products of more than 30 wineries.
 Proceeds go to charity.